Note: This sculpture is no longer there. However, as we love unusual places and things, we’ll leave this up as a memory

 It was a hot and humid Saturday morning in July.
 I’d left my B&B to set out on my first day of exploring Venice, which included walking over the Rialto Bridge, perusing the gondolas piled full of books at Libreria Acqua Alta, and having a delicious lunch (which naturally, included a Bellini!) at AMO.

 On my way to the Rialto Bridge, I spied the massive hands sculpture across the canal from the fish market and went into a frenzy, taking loads of pictures, and just staring at the sculpture in wonder.
 When you first see it, you think “Cool, a pair of hands coming out of the water!
 My photos of this are going to do well on Instagram.”
-But of course, I was curious to know much more, such what did the sculpture represent and why was it there?
+But of course, I was curious to know much more, such as what did the sculpture represent and why was it there?

 The Surprising Hands Sculpture in the Venice Grand Canal

-Designed by Spanish artist, Lorenzo Quinn, the art installation was created in a collaboration with the City of Venice and London’s Halcyon Gallery.
+Designed by Italian artist, Lorenzo Quinn, the art installation was created in a collaboration with the City of Venice and London’s Halcyon Gallery.
 Construction on the piece was completed on May 12, 2017, just in time for the 2017 Venice Biennale.